Mujidah/Cafetownsend/README.md

 ## Conclusion
 Summarily, I nudged towards using Selenium Webdriver with Java using Maven and TestNG.
 I used a design pattern called Page Object Model - an approach to separate the elements and functions from the test validations and make the tests independent of the page objects.

-The test cases covered are for these features and all test passed successfully;
+The test cases covered are for these features and all test passed successfully:

 a.
 Login

 b.
 Logout

 c.
 View Employees

 Due to an unexpected error in the application, I was unable to deepen the tests to cover other important features of the application such as Create, Update and Delete employee.